actuallylost/zeal/docs/README.md

 The idea would be to try to make it as close to jsx as possible, however that is not possible without using macros.

-The primary way the framework could work is showcased below:
+The primary two ways the framework could work are showcased below:

 ```rust
 #[zeal_component()]